leeandher/100DaysOfCode/Log.md

 ### Day 006: October 6, 2018

-**Today's Progress**: Completed the 24rd [JS30][js30c] challenge, and pretty much spent a few hours affter that just fixing up the CSS in all the other JS30 challenges that I've been rushing through honestly.
+**Today's Progress**: Completed the 24th [JS30][js30c] challenge, and pretty much spent a few hours after that just fixing up the CSS in all the other JS30 challenges that I've been rushing through honestly.

 **Topics**: Dynamic Navigation Bar (Sticky Nav), CSS Animations/Styling